 Notes: The four credit score groups each corresponds to 28%, 16%, 19% and 37% of the population."On impact" corresponds to the deviation from stationary equilibrium value at the period when the shock hits. "% on impact" corresponds to the percentage deviation.
-"Cumulated response" corresponds to sum of deviations discounted by real interest rates through the transition path. "% cumulated response" corresponde to the cumulated response as percentage of the stationary equilibrium level.
+"Cumulated response" corresponds to sum of deviations discounted by real interest rates through the transition path. "% cumulated response" corresponds to the cumulated response as percentage of the stationary equilibrium level.

-librium default probability function $pr{t+1}$ and credit scoring function $\psi_t$ unchanged, $q_t$ would change proportionally to the change in $1/(1 + r{t+1})$ , and the credit limits would change in equal proportion $1/(1 + r{t+1})$ .
+librium default probability function pr{t+1} and credit scoring function ψ_t unchanged, q_t would change proportionally to the change in $1/(1+r{t+1})$, and the credit limits would change in equal proportion $1/(1+r{t+1})$.
 One thus would not expect to see heterogeneous changes in credit limits measured in percentage deviation.
-Indeed, the key mechanism driving heterogeneous credit limit responses lies in the response of credit score (belief) updating function $\psi_t$ .
+Indeed, the key mechanism driving heterogeneous credit limit responses lies in the response of credit score (belief) updating function ψ_t .

-Figure 7 illustrates the response of the credit scoring function $\psi_t$ at the period when the shock hits compared with that at the stationary equilibrium.
+Figure 7 illustrates the response of the credit scoring function ψ_t at the period when the shock hits compared with that at the stationary equilibrium.
 To understand the response, the left panel depicts the distribution of bond choices for both types of households with median labor efficiency, zero asset, and highest credit score.
 The solid curve corresponds to the safe type and the dashed curve corresponds to the risky type.
-As characterized in Proposition 3, in equilibrium, the risky type is more likely to choose lower bonds compared to the safe type.
+As characterized in Proposition 312, in equilibrium, the risky type is more likely to choose lower bonds compared to the safe type.
 Therefore, choosing lower bonds signals that the household is likely to be a risky type and lowers future credit score.
 When the monetary policy shock hits which lowers the real interest rate in equilibrium, for both types the probability of choices on negative bonds increases due to inter-temporal substitution effects, as illustrated by the shifts from black curves to red curves in the left panel.
-Since the safe type is more patient, initially the her inter-temporal policy function allocates a lesser probability on the negative bond choice, hence the relative increase in probability on negative bond choice is greater for her than that of the risky type.
-In the Bayesian updating specified in Equation (2) rewritten here
+Since the safe type is more patient, initially the her inter-temporal policy function allocates a

-&lt;sup>12Proposition 3 is shown under more restrictive assumptions.
+12Proposition 3 is shown under more restrictive assumptions.
 However, the properties hold for more general cases as in the current calibrated model.